-Los Angeles is a vibrant city in which people can and do walk regularly for transportation, exercise, or fun.
+Los Angeles Walks is a pedestrian advocacy organization that envisions Los Angeles as a vibrant city in which people can and do walk regularly for transportation, exercise, or fun.
 Policymakers and residents appreciate walking as a valuable form of transportation, and Angelenos of all ages, ethnicities, incomes, and abilities are able to walk or move safely through their neighborhoods.

 Artist Colleen Corcoran designed all our wonderful logos and headers.
-Check out her work at www.designedbycolleen.com
+Check out her work at www.placeandpage.la.